 Legal Standard for Modification of Alimony Based on Cohabitation

-To prevail on a Motion for Modification based upon cohabitation, the alimony payor must successfully prove that 1) the former spouse is living with another person, and 2) that living with another person alters the former spouse’s financial needs.
+To prevail on a Motion for Modification based upon cohabitation, the alimony payor must prove that 1) the former spouse is living with another person, and 2) that living with another person alters the former spouse’s financial needs.
 You’ll want to discuss with an experienced family law attorney what courts view as meeting the definition of “living together.”
-Even when it is clear that an alimony recipient is living with someone else, under Connecticut law, the “living together with another person” must cause a change in the recipient spouse’s circumstances by altering his or her financial needs.
+Even when it is clear that an alimony recipient is living with someone else, under Connecticut law, the “living together with another person” must cause a change in the recipient spouse’s circumstances by altering their financial needs.